mortang2410/dotfiles/README.md

 Also, you can close your terminal and tmux will still be running, ready to view later on.
 This is useful for running IRC clients, torrent clients, shell scripts, encoding etc.

+## Final caveats

+As you can hopefully see by this point, these programs can be incredibly useful, *once you know how to use them*.
+Before that, what should appear clear is that they are quite **unfriendly** for beginners.
+Where are buttons that we can click?
+How do we discover new features?
+Well, technically we can click the tabs and resize windows in tmux / nvim with the mouse, but most features don't have buttons to represent them (I can't even begin to imagine the number of buttons required to fully represent nvim).
+And we *can* read the manuals, but they are like references to search through, not guides to read from beginning to end.
+We usually search the internet for quickstart guides on how to use them, and what popular options people use.
+Programs like `nvim` will never run out of commands / switches for a user to discover, and that can be both a blessing and a curse.
+It can be intimidating to new users, before they finally understand that, hey, 80% of users only ever use 20% of features, and there's no need for them to know everything.
+Think of these programs as lovely gift boxes that keep on giving the more one looks into them.

+Using text-based programs require *not* intelligence, but experience.
+One must have experience with using text-based applications, editing configuration files (which, incidentally, `nvim` is very good at), reading the manuals and Google.
+There is never going to be a world where everybody is comfortable with learning the finer points of their tools, otherwise there wouldn't be car mechanics and tech support.
+So, this is not going to be for everybody.
+And `nvim` is not going to replace Visual Studio or Notepad++ for everyone.
+Though people like to rationalize the effort they spent on learning a tool, they must also be clear-headed about its faults.
+With that being said, I am just content with what I have figured out, and maybe contentment is the best metric.
+Best to only learn a new tool when one feels like it, and hopefully enjoys the journey.

 ## Installation guide

 **The rest is about installation.
 In my opinion, using other people's configuration files, or borrowing parts from them, can indeed save time, but it also means there are many options and (ingenious) workarounds in those files that you will know nothing about.
 So, as with most things in life, there is a tradeoff.
-If you can accept that, proceed.**
+If you can accept that, proceed.**p

 This guide is meant for Ubuntu users, but it should be the same for other distributions, as long as one knows the equivalent packages /